jaypipes/gdt/README.md

 ## Introduction

 Writing functional tests in Golang can be overly verbose and tedious.
-When the code that functionally tests some part of an application is verbose or tedious, then it becomes difficult to read the tests and quickly understand the assertions the test is making.
+When the code that tests some part of an application is verbose or tedious, then it becomes difficult to read the tests and quickly understand the assertions the test is making.

 The more difficult it is to understand the test assertions or the test setups and assumptions, the greater the chance that the test improperly validates the